mantil-io/example-excuses/README.md

 ## web interface

-index html from public/www folder is availabe at [root]/public/www/ url.
+index.html from public/www folder is availabe at [root]/public/www/ url.
 You can get root url by:

 ``` shell